-A soil texture map for Fort Benning is provided in Figure 8; features on this map represent the relative proportions of sand, silt, and clay in a soil.
+Soil texture information is provided in the sections below.
 The existing ordnance impact areas of A20 and K15 and the areas around the firing ranges along Dixie Road are not mapped in the modern method of soil surveying as these areas have restricted access.
 As a result, data from a 1928 USDA soil survey was manually digitized to fill in the gaps.